 In other words, emotional pain can cause chronic pain and chronic pain can cause emotional pain.
 It’s a relationship that they say is only made worse by taking opioids.

 Because according to their research, opioids throw a “wet blanket” over social and emotional functioning.
-They do this by damageing the body’s natural reward system — blocking its normal release of the endorphins that are meant to help make us feel better — causing a downward spiral into a pit of chronic pain.
+They do this by damaging the body’s natural reward system — blocking its normal release of the endorphins that are meant to help make us feel better — causing a downward spiral into a pit of chronic pain.

 This is especially true, they say, for the most common chronic pain syndromes — including back pain, headaches and fibromyalgia.